yewnyx/SubLink/Docs/Default_Params.md

 ## Twitch

-- TwitchCheer | int | The amount of bits that have been cheered
+- `int` TwitchCheer - The amount of bits that have been cheered
-- TwitchSubscription | int | The sub duration in months
+- `int` TwitchSubscription - The sub duration in months
-- TwitchCommunityGift | int | The amount of gifted subs
+- `int` TwitchCommunityGift - The amount of gifted subs

 ## Kick

-- KickSubscription | int | The sub duration in months
+- `int` KickSubscription - The sub duration in months
-- KickCommunityGift | int | The amount of gifted subs
+- `int` KickCommunityGift - The amount of gifted subs

 ## StreamElements

-- StreamElementsTip | int | The tip amount in cents (Only for USD, other currencies are ingored by default)
+- `int` StreamElementsTip - The tip amount in cents (Only for USD, other currencies are ingored by default)

 ## Fansly

-- FanslyTip | int | The tip amount in cents
+- `int` FanslyTip - The tip amount in cents